Migusb/pyspctral2/README.md

 ### Inputs

-Required
+These inputs control the solution that SPCTRAL2 returns.

+Essential
 * Location (lat, lon)
 * Date, time, UTC offset
-* Angle (tilt and aspect) of flat collector (presumably relative to the ground sfc)

-Optional

 * total column ozone
+  - If not known, SPCTRAL2 will internally estimate total column ozone using a parameterization by location of       date/time.
 * total column precipitable water
+* aerosol optical depth at 500 nm
+* Angle (tilt and aspect) of hypothetical flat collector

+## TODO

-* ...
+* [ ] ...